muhmud/qsh/README.md

 You'll need to install & use [tmux](https://github.com/tmux/tmux), which is needed to manage the split panes.
 It should be available from your package manager.
 Installing [jq](https://github.com/stedolan/jq) and `tree` would also be a good idea.
 For the generic mode, you will need `rlwrap` and `perl`.

 For better viewing of SQL results, the [pspg](https://github.com/okbob/pspg) pager is recommended (ensure you have the latest version), however, you could also use `less -SinFX`.
 When displaying results, qsh will try to make a sensible choice, however, you can instead explicitly choose a pager.
+For generic mode, `bat` can also work well.

 To format SQL statements, you will need python 3 and [sqlparse](https://github.com/andialbrecht/sqlparse).